Candidate Qualifications

 (2) Trustees-at-large (four-year term).
 These individuals should be Academy fellows who are especially attuned to the needs and expectations of our members.
 In addition to demonstrating strong leadership potential, they should be able to represent and articulate the needs and concerns of members to the Academy board.

 International Trustee-at-Large (three-year appointment).
 An Academy International Fellow or Member who practices exclusively outside of the United States and has a strong affinity for the Academy and broad experience and understanding of his or her region.
 This individual should be able to represent and articulate the perspective of international members to the Academy board.
-International trustees do not vote on Academy governance, the budget or other programmatic issues.
+International trustees do not vote on Academy governance, rules or procedures.

-To nominate a candidate or yourself for an open position, submit a nomination form (PDF 50 KB) to the Nominating Committee by email: nominate@aao.org or fax: 415.561.8526 by Jan.
-31. Academy bylaws allow for nominations to be made without the Nominating Committee's participation by presenting a petition signed by at least fifty (50) voting fellows and members to the CEO's office no later than Sept.
-4, 2023.
+To nominate a candidate or yourself for an open position, submit a nomination form to the Nominating Committee at nominate@aao.org or by fax to: 415.561.8526 by Jan.
+31. Academy bylaws also allow for nominations to be made without the Nominating Committee's participation by presenting a petition signed by at least fifty (50) voting fellows and members to the CEO's office no later than Aug.
+20, 2024.

 Nominating Committee